 If you think this sounds impersonal, relax — it’s not.
 You can customize gifts, even if they’re similar to others.
 Buy gift cards based on eating or shopping preferences, use specific pictures by person for your photo project, choose Lego sets by age, or monogram items with tailored initials.
 You can certainly simplify options without forgoing personalized gifts.

-2020 has come with its own set of unique challenges.
+The current climate comes with its own set of unique challenges.
 There’s no need to add more stress to your life.
 Make your lists, plan ahead and don’t over-complicate.
 Let’s end the year with joy and relaxation, and bring in 2021 with more of the same.